 Statement on the LIS during COVID-19 pandemic

-The publication and implementation of the SELEP LIS is on hold while we consider and respond to the unprecedented economic challenges arising from the COVID-19 pandemic.
+The publication and implementation of the SELEP Local Industrial Strategy is on hold while the unprecedented economic challenges arising from COVID-19 are being considered.

 Development of the South East LEP Local Industrial Strategy